pthom/litgen/README.md

 **litgen** is an automatic Python bindings generator designed for developers who appreciate clean, well-documented, and discoverable code and APIs.

-It simplifies the process of creating Python bindings for C++ libraries using [pybind11](https://pybind11.readthedocs.io/en/stable/), generating bindings that are easy to use, properly documented, and fully integrated into Python IDEs.
+It simplifies the process of creating Python bindings for C++ libraries using [pybind11](https://pybind11.readthedocs.io/en/stable/) or [nanobind](https://nanobind.readthedocs.io), and generating bindings that are easy to use, properly documented, and fully integrated into Python IDEs.

 For a full guide on how to use litgen, see the [documentation](https://pthom.github.io/litgen/).